 Richard Terry, Chairman, owns and operates a row crop farm in Madison County.
 This has been his principal occupation for the past five years.
-He serves on the board for Madison County Farm Bureau (farm and supply cooperative) and Florida and Madison County Tobacco Warehouse (tobacco warehouse).
-He previously served on the board of Farmers' Co-op, Inc., Live Oak (agricultural services).
+He serves on the board for Madison County Farm Bureau (farm and supply cooperative).
+He previously served on the board of the Florida and Madison County Tobacco Warehouse (tobacco warehouse) and on the board of Farmers' Co-op, Inc. (agricultural services).
 He currently serves as the Chairman of the Board of Farm Credit of Northwest Florida and as Chairman of the Executive Committee and the Steering Committee.